enHANSced/enHANSced/README.md

 ![00022-1862392531](https://github.com/user-attachments/assets/1362725c-af08-4969-8ca1-011ae97e3002)

 I'm enHANSced, a passionate and versatile student of computer engineering with a love for almost everything, except perhaps agronomy, though I'm willing to give it a try if necessary.
 I strive to make each day different from the last by engaging in various activities.
-I'm also a vegetarian with no issues with eggs, milk, or some processed meats like ham.

 ### 🌱 I’m currently learning:
 - Advanced programming techniques and frameworks.